A Verifiably Truthful History

 The product you are purchasing is

-.
-The purchase comes with one eight (8) fl. oz. bottle of H3O Concentrate,
+a concentrate.
+The purchase comes as one eight (8) fl. oz. bottle of H3O Concentrate.

 to bring H3O to its desired pH level.
 Please review